botflux/show-password-js/README.md

 <span data-show-password="1">See</span>
 ```

-The ID used in `show-input-password` and `data-show-password` need to match.
+The ID used in `data-input-password` and `data-show-password` need to match.

 ## Configuration